Want to know more about baby Teacup Yorkies?

 Luxating Patella: This condition is typical for toy breeds.
 It’s where the patella becomes loose or dislocated.
 You’ll notice your pup walking or running differently, and that can be quite painful.
 But as long as you’re aware of it, you’ll know when your pet needs medical help.

 Eye Issues: Raising Teacup Yorkies requires information on their eye health.
 Some issues include retinal dysplasia and distichiasis, which is where extra eyelashes grow and damage the eye.

 Bladder stones: Like us, pups can get different types of stones, but these are the most common.

 Teeth: Baby teeth fall out in about four to five months and are replaced by adult teeth by the 8–10 month.
 Like many small breeds, baby Teacup Yorkies are more prone to dental disease and decay, so dental chews are a good idea.
-For example, the Greenies Teenie dental dog treats are the perfect size for toy breeds.
+For example, the Greenies Teenie dental dog treats on Chewy are the perfect size for toy breeds.

 How Long Do Teacup Yorkies Live?